Primary

 Keep your arm straight with only a slight elbow bend.
 Raise to shoulder height and no higher.
 Do not swing or lean back.
 Use lighter weight than you think—the front delt is already fatigued from pressing.

-Want Front Raise in your program?
+See where Front Raise fits in your weekly plan

 Stand holding dumbbells in front of your thighs.